mohamedsalah414/deepar-flutter-plugin/README.md

 **Flutter:**

-1. Initialise  `DeepArController` by passing in your license keys for both platforms.
+1. Initialize  `DeepArController` by passing in your license keys for both platforms.
 ```
 final  DeepArController _controller = DeepArController();
 _controller.initialize(